-The same government study found that excluding pensions, 1% of households owned 26% of the wealth, while the wealthiest 10% owned 61% of all non-pension wealth.
+The same government study found that 1% of households owned 26% of the wealth excluding pensions, while the wealthiest 10% owned 61% of all non-pension wealth.
 Those are politically explosive data in a country like The Netherlands that prides itself on its egalitarian fundamentals.
-The Dutch government is currently contemplating a new wealth taxation set-up, and these data will definitely play a role in that political debate.
+The Dutch government is contemplating a new wealth taxation set-up, and these data will play a role in that political debate.

 What Is A Good Salary In The Netherlands?

-A high GDP/capita indicates that a country as a whole is rich, but that is pretty much irrelevant for an individual.
+A high GDP/capita indicates that a country is rich, which is irrelevant for an individual.
 For individuals, their salary will decide how rich they will be or will feel.

 The table below shows the gross and net minimum and median salaries for Dutch employees in The Netherlands in 2021.
 The minimum wage is mandated by law, and the median salary is the salary that most wage earners earn.
 The mean (average) salary for 2021 is still unknown but will be a few thousand euros higher than the median salary.

 The net salaries for expats working in the Netherlands will be higher than for Dutch employees because expats don’t have to pay income tax over the top 30% of their income for the first five years of working in The Netherlands.